-Monday afternoon we published our initial 2013-2014 college basketball preseason ratings, which we finalized this morning after a few crowd-sourced adjustments (thanks, everyone!).
-We’ve now got full preseason projections for all teams, including:
+Wednesday afternoon we published our initial 2014-2015 college basketball preseason ratings, which means we now have full preseason projections for all teams, including:

 This is all data-driven, and automated, so it will update every day throughout the season.

 Below you’ll find our full conference standings projections, along with projected regular season records, and each team’s odds of winning their conference regular season and conference tournament.

 In the wee hours Wednesday morning, we finished crunching the numbers, and loaded our official preseason team ratings for the 2014-2015 college basketball season into our database.
 These are the ratings that drive our preseason projections, and serve as the Bayesian priors for our predictive ratings as the season progresses.

 (Translation: our preseason ratings still impact our team ratings even months into the season, because that has shown to be more predictive than not.)

 Below you’ll find a preseason top 25 comparison between TeamRankings, Ken Pomeroy, the AP poll, and more.
 We’ve also posted the full rankings and ratings for all 351 Division I teams.

 As long time TR users know, our “New Ratings” have been around a for a while, and aren’t exactly “new” at this point.
 In fact, they were announced three years ago today.

 To celebrate their birthday, and because we’re now confident that they’re ready for prime time, we’re making a few changes.